aaronghosh/pes_asic_class/README.md

 ## <a name="course-structure"></a>Course Structure
 ### <a name="day-1-introduction-to-riscv-isa-and-gnu-compiler-toolchain"></a>Day 1: Introduction to RISC-V ISA and GNU Compiler Toolchain
-- Learn about Instruction Set Architecture (ISA) and its importance in CPU functionality.
+- Learnt about Instruction Set Architecture (ISA) and its importance in CPU functionality.
-- Understand the RISC-V ISA, an open-source and customizable instruction set.
+- Understood the RISC-V ISA, an open-source and customizable instruction set.
-- Explore various extensions in the RISC-V ISA, such as integer, floating-point, and atomic instructions.
+- Explored various extensions in the RISC-V ISA, such as integer, floating-point, and atomic instructions.
-- Compile and execute programs using both C compiler and RISC-V compiler.
+- Compiled and executed programs using both C compiler and RISC-V compiler.

 ### <a name="day-2-introduction-to-abi-and-basic-verification-flow"></a>Day 2: Introduction to ABI and Basic Verification Flow
-- Dive into Application Binary Interface (ABI) and its role in software-hardware interaction.
+- Dove into Application Binary Interface (ABI) and its role in software-hardware interaction.
-- Discover the basics of verification flow and how it ensures proper design functionality.
+- Discovered the basics of verification flow and how it ensures proper design functionality.
-- Explore compressed instruction formats that optimize code size while maintaining functionality.
+- Explored compressed instruction formats that optimize code size while maintaining functionality.
-- Learn about supervisor-level instructions for managing system operations.
+- Learnt about supervisor-level instructions for managing system operations.

 ### <a name="day-3"></a>Day 3

 ## Conclusion
-By the end of this workshop, you will have gained a solid understanding of the complete ASIC design flow, from programming in high-level languages to creating layout designs.
-Feel free to explore the content for each day and take your skills to the next level!
+The aim of this course is to gain a solid understanding of the complete ASIC design flow, from programming in high-level languages to creating layout designs.

 **Note**: This repository is a result of VLSI Physical Design Course taught by Kunal Ghosh, tailored to provide a comprehensive workshop experience.